cul/ldpd-hyacinth/README.md

 - Apache Solr (tested with 4.9)
 - Fedora 3.7 through 3.8.x (though 3.8.1 is recommended because of a concurrent writing issue with 3.7 through 3.8.0)

+Note: The Fedora ResourceIndex module must be turned on.
+It is on by default in the Hyacinth hydra-jetty instance, but not in standalone Fedora installations.

 ### First Time Setup:
 ```sh
 git clone https://github.com/cul/hyacinth.git # Clone the repo